Marco Rossi (ice hockey): Personal life

 Rossi is the youngest of three children of Michael and Claudia Rossi; he has two sisters, Estelle and Marielle.
 His father, Michael, played ice hockey for 20 years, mainly with VEU Feldkirch.

-Rossi does not drink alcohol and is a devout Christian – he and his girlfriend pray together before every game.
+Rossi is a devout Christian; he and his girlfriend pray together before every game, and he does not drink alcohol.

 Rossi is a fan of Red Bull Racing in Formula One.